itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

 ## 1. Detached Apartment Building
 #### Code MFH-F, Type 12
 Small apartment building, not attached to adjacent structures.
-This building type is often difficult to distinguish from Type 31 due to similar size and form.
+This building type is often difficult to distinguish from [Type 31] (#7.
+Single family Houses) due to similar size and form.
 However, certain indicators can assist in classification.
 Unlike Type 31, Type 12 typically lacks a surrounding garden area.
 The presence of multiple balconies and a significant number of parking spaces may also suggest this typology.

 **Map**
 ![Typology 1 Map](Maps/1111.png)